Fort Bend Parkway Toll Road: History and formation

 On March 31, 2014, the FBCTRA opened a 1.8 mile, four-lane southern extension of the Fort Bend Parkway Toll Road to Sienna Parkway.
 FBCTRA began construction on an overpass over Hwy 6 in February 2015 and opened in March 2017.

 On February 26, 2015, SH 122 was removed from the state highway system as the section south of SH 6 was constructed by the FBCTRA, not by TXDOT.
 Currently, the FBCTRA is constructing an expansion to Sienna Ranch Road west of Sienna Parkway.
-The extension is to be finished by 2023.
+The extension to Sienna Ranch Road was completed in February 2024.

 Signage and designation

 The name of the road and its signage change along its route: